-Felt is one of my favorite materials to work with.
+When sewing, felt is one of my favorite materials to work with.
 I love the lofty feel and all the beautiful colors it comes in.
 There are a lot of hand sewing projects that are perfect for felt, but you might not have too many opportunities to construct garments with felt (one of the downsides of felt is that it has little to no stretch to it).
 However, it’s a great option for costumes, particularly when you're sewing costumes for children.
 Sewing felt can be tricky, but below are some tips to help you with the material.

 Here are some of my sewing felt tips:

-Use sharp tools.
-Make sure you are using sharp scissors or a new rotary blade on your cutter.
+Make sure you are using sharp scissors or a new blade on your rotary cutter.
 Felt is thicker than many other fabrics and sharp tools will help you get crisp edges and prevent the fibers from pulling (which can weaken the felt).

 Caring for wool felt